reinhardt021/reinhardt021.github.io/about.md

 - > "Before you can change the world around you, you must learn to change the worlds within you." - Merlin
 - > "Strive not to be a person of success, but a person of value." - Albert Einstein
 - > "Weniger, Aber Besser" ("Less, But Better") - Dieter Rams

 - > "You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete." - Richard Buckminster Fuller
 - > "Inventing is a combination of brains and material.
 The more brains you use, the less material you need." - Charles Kettering

 - > "Wisdom is knowing I am nothing, Love is knowing I am everything, and between the two my life moves" - Nisargadatta Maharaj
+- > "If you are depressed, you are living in the past.
+If you are anxious, you are living in the future.
+If you are at peace, you are living in the present." - Lao Tzu
+- > "Let go your earthly tether.
+Enter the void.
+Empty and become wind." - Laghima
 ---------

 ### FAV SITES